 My Philip Leverhulme Prize has enabled me to bring together these interests into a sustained study of Evacuation, particularly focusing on how evacuation mobilities are governed and lived.
 This project explores how evacuation has emerged as a governmental technology, focusing especially on the 20th century development of the term, concept and practice.
 I am currently working on a long-term book project based on this research.

-Finally with Tim Cresswell, I will be working for the next two years with post-doc fellows Anna Nikolaeva, Astrid Wood, Cristina Temenos and Jane Lee on Living in the Mobility Transition, a large and global study of mobility futures, funded by the Mobile Lives Forum.
+Finally with Tim Cresswell, I will be working for the next two years with post-doc fellows Anna Nikolaeva, Astrid Wood, Cristina Temenos, Jane Lee and Andre Novoa on Living in the Mobility Transition, a large and global study of mobility futures, funded by the Mobile Lives Forum.
 You can find our project website here, and follow our project blog here.

 I currently supervise a range of extraordinary PhD students.
 Their work ranges from airports and artistic practice to the geopolitics of video games, from the politics of the search algorithm to the mobilities of jogging.
 I would be interested to hear from prospective students interested in projects that relate to: